-Coron, world-famous for its wreck diving spots, diverse marine life and ecotourism experiences, will always hold a special place in the hearts of many, whether in the Coron town proper or on the island itself.
-After the long quarantine period, Coron is now ready to welcome back its patronizers starting December 1, 2020, allowing entry of domestic tourists of all ages coming from different parts of the Philippines and even foreigners who are currently in the country.
+Coron, world-famous for its wreck diving spots, diverse marine life, and ecotourism-themed experiences, will always hold a special place in the hearts of many, whether in the Coron town proper or on the island itself.
+The municipality has been welcoming its patronizers since December 1, 2020, allowing entry of domestic tourists and imposing relaxed restrictions to ages 15-65 coming from different parts of the Philippines and even foreigners who are currently in the country.

 Covered in this blog are: